-The Reset module combines all reset sources, and controls the device Master Reset Signal, SYSRST.
-The following is a list of device Reset sources:
+The Reset module combines all the reset sources, and controls the device Master Reset Signal, SYSRST.
+The device Reset sources are listed as follows:

 - Power-on Reset (POR)

-- · Brown-out Reset (BOR)
+- Brown-out Reset (BOR)

 - Master Clear Pin Reset (MCLR)

 - RESET Instruction (SWR)

 - Watchdog Time-out Reset (WDTO)

-- Configuration Mismatch (CM) Reset This reset source is not available on all devices.

-Refer to the specific device data sheet for more details.
+- Configuration Mismatch (CM) Reset (This reset source is not available on all devices.
+Refer to the specific device data sheet for more details.)

 - Trap Conflict Reset (TRAPR)

 - Illegal Condition Device Reset (IOPUWR)

 - Illegal Opcode Reset

 - Uninitialized W Register Reset

 - Security Reset

-Figure 8-1 shows a simplified block diagram of the Reset module.
+A simplified block diagram of the Reset module is shown in Figure 8-1.
 Any active source of reset will make the SYSRST signal active.
 On system Reset, some of the registers associated with the CPU and peripherals are forced to a known Reset state, while some are unaffected.

 Note: Refer to the specific peripheral section or refer to Section 2.
-"CPU" (DS70245) in the "PIC24H Family Reference Manual" for more details on the register Reset states data sheet for more details.
+"CPU" (DS70204) in the "dsPIC33F Family Reference Manual" for more details on the register Reset states.